► 1813 - James Lawrence, the mortally-wounded commander of the

-Congress, marking the birth of the United States
+Congress, marking the birth of the United States Army.

-by American clergyman the Rev Elijah Craig.
+American clergyman the Rev Elijah Craig.
 It is named Bourbon because

 ► 1872 - Trade unions were legalized in Canada.

 placed the words 'under God' into the United States Pledge of Allegiance.

 ► 2002 - 'The Bourne Identity' was released in theaters.

 was later used to fix the chronology of Mesopotamian history.

 would respect feudal rights and privileges, uphold the freedom of

 ► 1648 - Margaret Jones was hanged in Boston for witchcraft